 The Acropolis and other ancient sites

 The first and best attraction in Athens, the Acropolis, stands on the hill in the middle of the city and is visible around every corner.
-We climbed to the top via some narrow laneways, full of cats!
+I climbed to the top via some narrow laneways, full of cats!
 A multi-site ticket for 30 euros allowed entrance into the Acropolis, as well as many other ancient sites around the city.
 The Acropolis is huge and it takes at least half a day to walk around everything properly!
 My favourite buildings were the Parthenon, the Erechtheion and the ancient theatres, where Greek philosophers, playwrights and poets would have shared their creative works with the public.

 On the multi-site pass, you can explore the Ancient Agora (market place), the Agora, Hadrian’s Library, the Temple of Olympian Zeus and more.
 Remember to take a look at the Acropolis by night, glowing on the hill under all those lights.
 In winter, the Acropolis only stays open until 3pm, so make sure you plan your days well if you are only here for a limited time.